Tools4everBV/HelloID-Conn-SA-Full-Exchange-On-premise-DistributionGroupManageMemberships/README.md

 ### Powershell data source 'Exchange-user-generate-table-distributiongroups-manage-memberships'
 This Powershell data source runs an Exchange query to list available mailusers and contacts.

-### Delegated form task 'Exchange-on-premise-distribution-group-update-members'
+### Delegated form task 'Exchange on-premise - Manage memberships distribution group'
 This delegated form task will update the memberships of the distribution group in Exchange.

 ## Getting help